OFC Professional League

-The OFC Professional League (OFCPL; also known as the OFC Pro League) is a professional association football league organised by the Oceania Football Confederation (OFC).
-Planned to debut in the 2026 season, it is the first fully-professional association football league in Oceania.
-The league's champion will qualify for the annual FIFA Intercontinental Cup, and the league will also serve as a pathway to the quadrennial FIFA Club World Cup.
+The OFC Professional League (OFCPL; also known as the OFC Pro League) is the first fully professional association football league organised by the Oceania Football Confederation (OFC), debuting in the 2026 season.
+The champion qualifies for the annual FIFA Intercontinental Cup.
+The league also serves as a pathway to the quadrennial FIFA Club World Cup.

-The Pro League was founded in 2019 as part of an effort by the OFC to foster professionalism in Oceanian football.
-It initially planned to commence play in 2021, but was delayed by the COVID-19 pandemic in Oceania.
-Expressions of interest from clubs in various countries were received ahead of the selection of the league's eight charter clubs in August 2025.
+The Pro League was founded in 2019 as a part of efforts to foster professionalism in Oceanian football.
+It initially planned to commence in 2021, but was delayed by the COVID-19 pandemic in Oceania.
+Expressions of interest were received ahead of the selection of the league's eight charter clubs in August 2025.
+Roster concept is primarily built upon Oceanian players, featuring marquee players from other regions.

-The vision of the league is to create a pathway for Oceania's players to be scouted and join top clubs in Australia, Asia, and Europe.
-An early roster concept includes composite teams similar to Super Rugby side Moana Pasifika, with squads primarily built upon Oceanian players and featuring marquee players from other regions.

 History

 In 2019, the Oceania Football Confederation formed a task force to determine the viability of a professional football league for the Oceania region.
 The league was initially expected to begin play in 2021.
 However, progress was delayed due to the COVID-19 pandemic.
 In November 2022 in Doha, Qatar, the OFC Executive Committee voted to move forward with the league, initially targeting a 2025 launch.
 The launch was later postponed to 2026 to allow clubs time to transition to fully professional status.
 In January 2024, the OFC announced plans to implement the VAR system for the league's first season.
 The league's formation and development operated on the following timeline: